aadarsh79/opengaurd/Readme.md

 The Greenbone Source code can be found at:
 [Greenbone Source Code](https://github.com/greenbone)

+- Extensive Vulnerability Database: OpenGuard utilizes a vast and regularly updated database of vulnerabilities to ensure the latest threats are detected.
+- Automated Scanning: Automate the scanning process to identify vulnerabilities across various network devices, applications, and systems.
+- Detailed Reporting: Generate comprehensive reports that include detailed findings, risk ratings, and recommended remediation steps.
+- Customizable Scans: Tailor scans to meet specific needs by configuring scan parameters and selecting targeted areas for assessment.
+- Integration Capabilities: Seamlessly integrate with other security tools and platforms to enhance overall security posture.

 The advantages of the Opengaurd container image vs the Greenbone images:
 - Able to run a full scanner in a sinlge image with or without volumes.